esl/MongooseIM/doc/developers-guide/Basic-iq-handler.md

 # Basic IQ Handler

+XMPP stands for Extensible Messaging and Presence Protocol.
+One way the protocol can be extended is by defining new types of queries, or _IQs_, that XMPP entities should be able to handle.
+It's usual that a XEP defining some XMPP extension contains at least one new type of IQ.
+IQs can also be used to implement custom features - required in a particular problem domain - but not defined by any official XEP.

-This tutorial will show you how to add & test a simple module with an IQ handler to MongooseIM.
+This tutorial will show you how to add and test a simple module with an IQ handler to MongooseIM.
 `gen_iq_handler` module provides functionality for registering IQ handlers for specific namespaces.